 That word probably sounds familiar to you right?
 That’s because it is.
 Microbeads are microscopic fragments of plastic that are found in beauty products which aid in exfoliation.
 Harmless yet effective on the skin, only to end up washed down our drains and into the ocean to further coagulate.

-Surely you realise by now that all that chemically laden plastic waste that seemingly drifts ever so peacefully in the ocean is tainting that very water in which fish thrive upon.
-The same fish that you no doubt consume and in turn, unwittingly devour such toxins.
-If that doesn’t make you sit up and contemplate, then shit I don’t know what will.
+Surely you realise by now that all that chemically laden plastic waste that seemingly drifts ever so tranquilly in the ocean is tainting that very water in which fish thrive upon.
+The same fish that you no doubt consume and in turn, unwittingly devour, unsuspectingly ingesting said toxins.
+If that doesn’t make you sit up and contemplate your own impact to this planet, then shit, I don’t know what will.

 We’re not only annihilating our planet with consumerism but we are destroying ourselves no less.
 We engross ourselves with frivolousness and take more than we need.
 Our apathetic attitudes to waste is shameful and irresponsible.
 Out of sight, out of mind.
 Let someone else pain over this.
 Decades of neglect is now finally catching up to us.
-Like Glass Beach in California, a beach used for dumping garbage in the 1940’s (which happened to be the norm), now houses a fine collection of curated polished glass.
+Like Glass Beach in California, a beach used for dumping garbage in the 1940’s (which happened to be the norm), now houses a fine collection of curated polished glass which has washed up over the years.
 Sure, it’s a resplendent and unique marvel but just envision the geological damage and atrocities such stupidity has actually caused.